-Download ARCS II 2.0 here download Version 2.05 (7.0 Mb install file is called arcssetup205.exe ..this is the latest version of ARCS). not a link - you need to type it.
+Download ARCS II 2.0 here download Version 2.09 (11.0 Mb install file is called arcssetup209.exe ..this is the latest version of ARCS). not a link - you need to type it.

 ARCS II 2.0 does not contain the Command and Control functions.
 APRS functions will not be reinstated but will reappear as a separate application.
-If you need the APRS module or Command and Control, please use version 1.44 below.
-I try to test everything, unfortunately I can not, so if something does not work, let me know and it will be fixed in 2.05.
+If you need the APRS module or Command and Control, please use version 1.44 below or download the separate ARCSaprs.
+I try to test everything, unfortunately I can not, so if something does not work, let me know and it will be fixed in 2.08.

 Download ARCS II 1.0 here download Version 1.44 (6.2 Mb install file is called arcssetup144.exe This is an older version of ARCS that has Command and Control features and an APRS module built-in). not a link - you need to type it.